High winds cause roof collapse at lavallette gas station, damaging pumps but sparing injuries

 Firefighters secured the scene and inspected the area to ensure there were no fuel leaks or electrical hazards.
 Portions of Grand Central Avenue were temporarily blocked as first responders cleared debris and assessed the damage.

-High winds cause roof collapse at lavallette gas station, damaging pumps but sparing injuries - photo authorized for use by and/or licensed by shore news network
+Photo: high winds cause roof collapse at lavallette gas station, damaging pumps but sparing injuries

 Officials said the incident serves as a reminder of the risks posed by aging infrastructure during extreme weather events.